 These can include:

 Non-NHS classes are available too, but you may need to pay for these.
-Ask your midwife what's available in your area and for help to decide what's best for you.

 How often they're held